Skip to main content

 You can’t tell from a photograph what type of fabric is being used.
 You will need to ask what’s being used.
 You want to hear that they are using a high quality 100% cotton quilting material.
 For example, a great fabric is Robert Kaufman Kona Cotton solids.
 This is what we have been using for years.

-4. Using 100% polyester batting.
+4. Using 100% Polyester Batting

 loft of batting is not how to judge batting.
 The lower loft batting here on the right is the better batting.
 There are many different types of batting that can be used in a quilt.
 The worst type is 100% polyester for a number of reasons.